azauditor/DB2Audit/README.md

 # DB2Audit

-These are queries to to help assist with retrieving users inside of a DB2 database and the permissions these users are assigned.
+These are queries to help assist with retrieving users inside of a DB2 database and the permissions these users are assigned.
 The queries are designed to only read data and will not modify or create data inside of the database.

 ## Database Information